 For example, if you normally deploy applications as zip files, you can zip the

-release directory and use your normal deployment process.
+web directory and use your normal deployment process.